bycreatinganaccountyouagreetothetermsof/database-lightning-talk/database-lightning-talk.md

 ![[hackin.gif]]

+#### relational and non-relational

 ---

 ### relational??
+#### often "SQL"

 ![[postgresql-logo.png|200]]	![[mysql-logo.png|200]]

-very common, the "classic" database. relational databases use *relationships between data* as part of their structure. typically use SQL for queries.
+very common, the "classic" database. relational databases use *relationships between data* as part of their structure.

 ---